the-afronautz/DS/README.md

 **Libraries:** PyTorch, Scikit-Learn, Statsmodels, Pandas, NumPy, Plotly
 - Developed master's capstone project in collaboration with [GrayAI](https://grayaiml.com/), a startup leveraging deep learning and AI technologies to optimize data center and manufacturing operations
 - Led 4-member university team in analysis of server memory hardware data to model telemetry patterns, identify deviations from baseline operational behavior, and optimize validation testing processes
-- Developed **temporal convolutional network autoencoder** model to analyze multivariate time series data and quantify anomalous server behavior in time spans as short as 100 milliseconds, **reducing reconstruction loss from 28% to 0.25%** to improve model accuracy
+- Developed **temporal convolutional network autoencoder** architecture to analyze multivariate time series data and quantify anomalous server behavior in time spans as short as 100 milliseconds, **reducing reconstruction loss from 28% to 0.25%** to improve model accuracy
 - Developed comprehensive GitHub repository with scripts, notebooks, and reporting as well as MLflow structure to log experiments, model parameters, and artifacts for client